 MEISHO AMUSEMENT MACHINES CORKSCREW

 This corkscrew coaster has track and supports over the inversions that resembles Arrow’s style, as do the trains.
-The coaster may have been removed after the 2015 season as it is no longer on the park map.
+Space 2000 may have been removed after the 2015 season, as it is no longer on the park map.